Why Is My Dog Drooling So Much?

 If the drooling is getting really out of hand and you've ruled out any medical issues, changing your dog's diet and feeding routine can help limit the amount of drool cleanup.
-Though this is also something you'll want to discuss with your vet before making major changes.
+Though, you'll also want to discuss this with your vet before making major changes.

 "Some foods trigger drooling more than others and just the anticipation of getting a treat they love can get the saliva flowing," she says.
 "Changing the food or treat routine might make a change in the pet."